The Practical Kitchen

 Important: Brioche and Temperature

 Temperature is one of the main factors in determining how quickly or slowly your dough rises (proofs).
-This includes the temperature of ingredients in your dough, as well as the ambient temperature of the room where you are leaving your dough to rise.
+This includes the temperature of ingredients in your brioche dough, as well as the ambient temperature of the room where you leave it to rise.

 • Warm temperatures (75°F and above) increase yeast activity.
 Warmth also causes the butter in the dough to melt which can make the dough super sticky.